Rising 6th Grade Information

 6th Grade Exploratory Worksheet

-January 31st and February 1st - The Lakeside School Counseling team will be visiting 5th grade classrooms to answer questions and have students identify which exploratories they are most interested in.
+February 1st & February 2nd - The Lakeside School Counseling team will be visiting 5th grade classrooms to answer questions and have students identify which exploratories they are most interested in.

-April 20 - Students will visit Lakeside to tour the building and meet some of our teachers.
+Late April - Students will visit Lakeside to tour the building and meet some of our teachers.
 Information about that field trip will come from your Elementary School.

 Summer - We will be offering opportunities to support the transition to Lakeside.